AudioKit/AudioKit/README.md

 Playgrounds
 -----------
 Here is where the main AudioKitPlayground project is kept, and from here you can run a shell script to start the playground from a set of template playgrounds.
-Playgrounds allow for rapid audio prototyping, allowing you the abilitiy to quickly hear the results of your work without recompiling after every change.
+Playgrounds allow for rapid audio prototyping, giving you the ability to quickly hear the results of your work without recompiling after every change.
 Refer to the [README within the Playgrounds folder](https://github.com/audiokit/AudioKit/tree/master/Playgrounds) for more instructions.
 More info: [http://audiokit.io/playgrounds/](http://audiokit.io/playgrounds/)

 Templates
 ---------